I need to know about using spell oils and powders. You have loads for sale in your shop but no clear instructions on how to use them.

 If you don’t happen to know your target’s address, or even their name, sympathetick magick can be very useful.
 Candles are the simplest way to go here.
-You can carve the name of your target into the wax, or a sigil or symbol of who/what the candle represents.
+You can carve the name and date of birth of your target into the wax, or a sigil or symbol of who/what the candle represents.
+Many people like to make ‘spirit powder’ and remove a chunk of wax from the bottom of the candle, stuff it with the powder, then weld it back on, before baptising the candle in the name of the one it is to represent.
 You would then annoint the candle with your spell oil before rolling it in the spell powder.
 Your candle is then ready to go.

 Poppets (also known as voodoo dolls) are another way to represent the person you wish to cast a spell on.
 This is especially effective if you have managed to obtain what we call a ‘Tag-Lock’ which links the poppet to it’s intended target.
 You could use the powders in stuffing for the poppet and the oils to annoint or baptise it.